ASSol82/Streebog-bitslice/README.md

 ## Run

-At the command prompt, type
+At the command prompt, type for example

 ./Streebog_bitslice_test 256 1048576